boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

-#How to create a rawblock component
+#How to create a rawblock component I

 As an example component we will create a "slim header".
 As soon as the user scrolls down a certain threshold the header gets slim.
 A full demo can be seen at [codepen (SlimHeader with rawblock)](http://codepen.io/aFarkas/pen/GNNMxR).

 ##HTML of our slim header component

-A component markup always has to have a `data-module` attribute with the name of our component and in general a `js-rb-live` class to indicate, that rawblock should create the UI component immediately.
+A component markup always has to have a `data-module` attribute with the name of your component and in general a `js-rb-live` class to indicate, that rawblock should create the UI component immediately.

 The functional childs should have a class prefixed with the module name.